bonfantefilippo/IoT-Project/README.md

 ```
 NodeJS
 Internet Connection
-Postman o other services to call API
+Postman (or other services to call API)
 InfluxDB
 ```